US students turn grief into tech startup after France attack

 “We get photographs in bulk from activists groups in Myanmar, and we have to verify they are true.
 But uploading one at a time can be mind-numbing, tedious work,” he said.

-Archer Metta also offers an added layer of security by allowing users to analyze a photo’s metadata without relying on an internet connection, Dubberley said.
+Archer Meta also offers an added layer of security by allowing users to analyze a photo’s metadata without relying on an internet connection, Dubberley said.

 “These tools are needed in human rights work, but they are prohibitively expensive to develop, and there is no money in it for tech companies to build them,” he said.